Natural Sciences -- Phys

 If you are admitted to study Physical Natural Sciences, you will be invited to come up to Homerton a few days earlier than most other first years, for a Pre-Sessional course in Mathematics.
 This is not compulsory, and will not cover any material that is not in the main course (Mathematics for Physical Science), but will give a taster of what is to come, and how the style of questions is radically different to the much more structured A-Level material.
 The course is currently run by Bob Dillon, the IA Natural Science (Physical) Director of Studies, and also the Supervisor for Physics and Mathematics for Physical Sciences at Homerton.

-Applicants for Natural Sciences will take a written assessment in their schools or colleges in the November of the year of application.
-Further information about the format and content for this assessment is available in the online Prospectus .
+Applicants for Natural Sciences will take a pre-interview written assessment in their schools or colleges in the year of application.
+For further information on the registration deadline and date of the assessment, please have a look here.
+Please also visit the Cambridge pre-interview assessment dates and costs page for full details.
+Further information about the format and content for this assessment is available in the online Prospectus.

 If you are interested in coming to visit Homerton at any time, please e-mail Dr Paul Elliott, the Scientific Admissions Tutor, at firstname.lastname@example.org.
 Paul can arrange for you to chat to one of our Directors of Studies when you visit, and arrange for tours of the college.